 Leaving Arsenal was not the best career move for the Belarus international.
 He certainly never hit the heights of form that he achieved while with the London outfit.
 Funnily enough, it was Barcelona again that came in for him, snapping him up for around £12 million in 2008.

-His career following his time in Spain saw him move to Russia, then home to play for BATE before a brief stint in Turkey.
+Following his time in Spain, Hleb moved to Russia, then home to play for BATE before a brief stint in Turkey – eventually retiring last summer.
 You may not know it but he also had a loan spell with Birmingham in 2011.